 “Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, searching what, or what manner of time, the Spirit of Christ who was in them was indicating when He testified beforehand the sufferings of Christ and the glories that would follow.
 To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.”
 1 Peter 1:1:10-12

 In conclusion, verses three through twelve speak on persecution.
-We should remain joyful in our salvation, we must keep our faith strong even though we endure the fires of trials, and we must realize that everyone who follows God has and will be persecuted in some way.
-When you choose to accept Christ, the world is immediately against you, for the world hates Jesus.
+We should keep our faith strong even though we endure trials, and we must realize that everyone who follows God has and will be persecuted in some way.
+When you choose to be a disciple Christ, the world is immediately against you, for the world hates Jesus.
 The next time you endure suffering, remain joyous in your faith and be unafraid of the persecution that occurs, for with God nothing can stand against us.